Eight Forest Lane

 • Heat olive oil in a heavy based pot on high heat and add sliced kabana.
 Fry until golden and the edges are crispy and then carefully remove using a slotted spoon and set aside.

-• To the pan with the residual oil, add the onion and aute for 5 minutes until soft.
+• To the pan with the residual oil, add the onion and sauté for 5 minutes until soft.
 Add the garlic, oregano and salt and cook for an additional minute until fragrant.

 • Remove the lid and stir through, checking to see if the pasta has cooked and the sauce is thick.
-Add the cooked Kabana back to the pot and take off the heat.
-Stir through the parmesan if using and serve immediately.
+If needed, add a little more dairy free milk or stock.
+Add the cooked Kabana back to the pot and mix through to heat.
+Serve into bowls and enjoy!

 Notes